-Your other essential option from top is attacking the armbar from the mount position.
+Your other essential option from the top is attacking the armbar from the mount position.
 The mount puts a lot of pressure on your opponent.
-It’s not necessarily weight pressure.
-It’s just as much psychological as it’s physical.
-Odds are you’ve done a lot to pass before you got there.
+However, it’s just as much psychological pressure as it’s physical.
+Odds are you’ve done a lot to get there.
 They’ll be feeling tired and possibly beaten.
 That’s your chance to take the arm.
-Traditionally, you’d go for a cross grip the way you would from closed guard.
-Grab the cross-tricep grip and use your other hand to post on the ground.

 Getting an armbar from mount will require you to get to a different mount variation, called the S-mount.
 Forget about spinning straight into armbars from the mount if you like to catch someone higher than a white belt with it.
 Rather, you should think about pressure and making them surrender before you go for the armbar finish.

 From the mount, isolate both elbows over the head of the opponent.
 A palm to palm grip swill ensures both pressure and a seamless transition into S-mount.
 Simply slide one leg to the shoulder, straighten your arms and sit up into an S-mount.
 Posting one of your arms on the opponent’s far hip will only cause more pressure on top of them.

 For a finish, use the free arm to go elbow deep under the arm you’re looking to attack.
 Then, start circling one leg in front of the head.
 Don’t jump back, but rather go slowly.
 Once the calf is in front of their forehead, use it to pull the head back.
 This is the moment when you’ll be looking to sit back and enjoy an armbar from the top.